Resume Tips

 How to Format Freelance Work

-Freelance [Your Role], Self-Employed | City, State | Dates (e.g., 2022-Present)
+Freelance [Your Role], Self-Employed | City, State | Dates (for example, 2022-Present)

 Client: Project Name, Month Year